MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemBehavior.md

 --------------- ------------ --------                                 ---------
 Scrum5          Impediment   Microsoft.VSTS.Scrum.EpicBacklogBehavior     False
 ```
-This command addes the Impediment WorkItem type to the Epics board in the custom process template named "Scrum5".
-It leaves the default workitem type as "Epic".
-The -Force switch has not been specified so the command prompts for confirmation
+This command adds the "Impediment" WorkItem type to the "Epics" Board in the custom Process Template named "Scrum5".
+It leaves the default type for new WorkItems as "Epic".
+The -Force switch has not been specified, so the command prompts for confirmation.

 ### Example 2